State Guide · Bihar

 MVR / Minimum Value Register

-Government-set minimum land value per area - used as stamp duty calculation base.
-Check at Bhumijankari portal before any transaction.
+Circle Rate Register — government-set minimum land value per area, used as the stamp duty calculation base.
+Check at the Bhumijankari portal.
 Subject to 300–400% revision in major cities.

 1